 Adjustability has its advantages but none better than the extended reach it offers for a DIY massage.

 With the traditional and certainly many other massage gun designs, massaging your back and your shoulder can present a bit of a challenge.
-A massage gun with an adjustable arm can help reach these areas easily.

 If you have to use the massage gun on someone else, an adjustable massage gun can help with the handling of the device to effectively massage a friend.